-‘The Endless Trench’ revolves around the life of a newly-married couple, Higinio and Rosa, who, because of Higinio’s involvement in it, face some serious threats when the Spanish Civil War breaks out.
+‘The Endless Trench’ revolves around the life of a newly married couple, Higinio and Rosa, who, because of Higinio’s involvement in it, face some serious threats when the Spanish Civil War breaks out.
 With the fear of reprisal looming all around him, Higinio decides to stay hidden inside a trench dug up in his home and throughout this, his wife supports him.
-But soon, this provisional place of seeking refuge turns into his permanent home and even after the dangers of the war are over, he struggles to get over his fears.
+Soon, this provisional place of seeking refuge turns into his permanent home, and even after the dangers of the war are over, he struggles to overcome his fears.

-The film has a whole psychological aspect to it which serves as an allegory for fear and how it potentially destroys the lives of many, but its inspiration comes from some real-life events.
-So to know more about all the similarities that the film shares with actual historical events, read on further.
+The film has a whole psychological aspect to it which serves as an allegory for fear and how it potentially destroys the lives of many, but its inspiration comes from some true events.
+So to know more about all the similarities that the film’s story shares with actual historical events, read on further.

-Yes, parts of the film is actually based on a true story.
+Yes, parts of the film are actually based on a true story.
 Before the end credits, the film finally reveals the true inspirations behind its storyline.
 This closing scene quotes: “From the publication of the Decree in 1969, more and more cases were revealed of people who, fearing reprisals, went into hiding at home.
 These people were given the nicknames “topos” (“moles”).
 In some cases, they remained in hiding for over 30 years.”
-After Franco’s victory, the ones who could not bear with the loss of the Republicans decided to take things in their own hands and waged another war against the Nationalist regime.
-These guerrilla fighters were labelled as “maquis.”
+After Franco’s victory, the ones who could not bear the loss of the Republicans decided to take things into their own hands and waged another war against the Nationalist regime.
+These guerrilla fighters were labeled as “maquis.”

 Many of these moles were either discovered or willingly surrendered, but there were these few others who, just like the protagonist of the film, stayed hidden for more than three decades.
-As portrayed in the film, only after Franco’s Dictatorship finally enacted a decree which prescribed all the crimes that were committed before the war, many of these moles finally left their homes.
+As portrayed in the film, only after Franco’s Dictatorship finally enacted a decree that prescribed all the crimes that were committed before the war did many of these moles finally leave their homes.
 But even after this, there were many of them who came out after almost 38 years of isolation.

 The Real-Life Inspirations Behind Higinio Blanco